BuckShlegeris/BuckShlegeris.github.io/_posts/2016-08-14-algorithms.md

 date:   2016-08-14
 ---

 Software engineering interviews often ask whiteboard algorithms questions.
 Here's my advice on how to study for them.
-(My credentials on this topic are that I have passed a lot of whiteboard interviews, including at Google and Apple, and as part of my job I prepare programmers for these algorithm interviews.)
+(My credentials on this topic are:  I have passed a lot of whiteboard interviews, including at Google and Apple;  as part of my job I prepare programmers for these algorithm interviews; I have conducted 200 technical interviews on programmers with a very wide variety of backgrounds.)

 ## Background: why do companies ask algorithms questions?